10 Examples of How German Relative Pronouns Can Help You Reach Fluency

 10 Examples of German Relative Pronouns in Action

 One thing to note in this sentence is the positioning of the verbs.
-In German if you ever follow a verb with a comma, you must follow the comma with another verb.
+In German, if you ever follow a verb with a comma, you must follow the comma with another verb.
 This is the “verb comma verb” rule.

-Translation: That’s the guy who plays music.
+Translation: That’s the guy who plays guitar.

 There’s some more verb action to note in the example: Verbs in relative clauses always have to be sent to the end of the clause.